Mine clearance organization: Horizon

 Horizon Organisation for Post Conflict Environment Management (OPCEM) is an ex-servicemen's endeavour NGO (Charitable Trust) founded by senior retired Indian Army Officers in 2001.
 Horizon OPCEM is the first Indian NGO by, of and for Indian Ex Servicemen, dedicated to Post Conflict Environment Management with core competence in Humanitarian Demining.
 Founded by retired officers of the Indian Army in 2001, it was registered as a Society on 16 Jan 2002.
 Horizon OPCEM has done seven Humanitarian Demining Projects in Sri Lanka and has received funding from the Norwegian People's Aid.

 INTERSOS

 INTERSOS is an independent no-profit humanitarian organization committed to assist the victims of natural disasters and armed conflicts.
 It was founded in 1992 with the active support of Italian Trade Unions.
 INTERSOS has a flexible operational structure, with the central headquarters in Rome which is in charge of planning and coordination of operations, and various field offices in the countries of operation.

 Japan Mine Action Service

 Japan Mine Action Service (JMAS) is a Japanese nonprofit organization established in 2002 that is headed by a mine expert who retired from the Self-Defense Force.
 The JMAS is active mainly in Cambodia and Afghanistan.

 Mine Awareness Trust

-The Mines Awareness Trust (MAT) is a charitable organisation that endeavours to save the lives and limbs of ordinary people from the unexploded debris of war.
+The Mines Awareness Trust (MAT) is a charitable organisation.
 Ben Remfrey formed the Trust in May 1999 as a direct response to the war in Kosovo.